What does the Bible say about spiritual growth?

-As soon as we put our trust in the blood of Christ on our behalf the spiritual growth process begins.
+As soon as we put our trust in the blood of Christ, the spiritual growth process begins.
 The Holy Spirit begins to work in us and transform us.
 We become less like the world and more like Christ.
 The Spirit helps us to overcome sin and deny the flesh.

 Spiritual growth glorifies God in many ways.
 Here are a couple.
 First, it glorifies God because we see how God is working in us.